i255d/terraform-provider-azuread/website/docs/r/group.markdown

 * `id` - The Object ID of the Group.

 * `name` - The Display Name of the Group.

+* `owners` - A list of Object IDs which represent the Group owners.

 ## Import